anthol42/torchbuilder/README.md

 To add new kwarg, it is possible to add them in the main.py file.

 ## Customization
-To customize templates, you can create a project that you want it to be you new template, then you can compile it and Torchbuilder will add it to existing templates.
+To customize templates, you can create a project that you want to be your new template, then you can compile it and Torchbuilder will add it to the existing list of templates.
 NOTE: The compiling process will save as a template everything!
-Make sure there is no unwanted files such as python cache or system files because they will be included in you template.
+Make sure there is no unwanted files such as python cache or system files because they will be included in your template.

 Synthax: torchbuilder {name of template} {source of template}